What is recycling and why do it, especially at the beach? --- Yes, especially at the beach!

 If you live inside the city limits of many of the county’s municipalities, the recycling center is as close as the end of your driveway.
 Curbside programs within the city limits of Myrtle Beach, North Myrtle Beach, Conway, Surfside Beach, and Briarcliffe Acres provide regular pick-ups of recyclables along with other solid waste.
 All of the cities and towns use the single stream method, which means all of your recyclables go into one bin – no sorting.

-The city of Myrtle Beach picks up recyclables on the same day as other solid waste and they supply special blue bins free of charge for for that purpose.
-However, if you're a big-time recycler, you can purchase a 48-gallon rolling container for $50.
-To begin service, to order a free bin or to buy a roll-out one, or for information about collection schedules call the City of Myrtle Beach Solid Waste Division at (843) 918-2160.
+The city of Myrtle Beach picks up recyclables on the same day as other solid waste and they supply special green bins free of charge for that purpose.
+However, if you're a big-time recycler, good for you!
+You can get a 48-gallon or 64-gallon roll-out cart for $2 a month.
+To begin service, or for information about collection schedules, call the City of Myrtle Beach Solid Waste Division at (843) 918-2160.
 Click here to visit the City of Myrtle Beach Solid Waste Division website.

 North Myrtle Beach supplies both standard and roll-out bins free of charge.
 Roll-out bins are subject to availability and come in two sizes, 64-gallon or 48-gallon.
 A replacement fee is charged for lost or stolen roll-out bins.
 North Myrtle Beach also collects electronic waste that includes televisions, radios, computers, etc. and separates these materials from the waste stream for (electronic) e-cycling.
 There is also a drop-off facility in North Myrtle Beach, located on Bay Street at 6th Avenue South and a cardboard collection site at the solid waste transfer station.
 For more information, call the North Myrtle Beach Sanitation Department (843) 280-5537 or click here for their website.